maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 \end{matrix}$$

-The associativity of morphism composition shows that the naturality square above indeed commutes and that the Yoneda embedding is indeed a functor.
+The associativity of morphism composition shows that the naturality square above indeed commutes, and that the Yoneda embedding is indeed a functor.
 The Yoneda *lemma* will establish that this functor is *fully faithful*, *i.e.* that the Yoneda embedding is indeed an embedding.

 ## Lemma and Consequence